Religious Workers: Best Practices for Winning R-1 and EB-4 Cases

 Lisa Ellis, Seattle, WA

 Lisa N. Ellis is the founder and principal attorney of Ellis Immigration Law, LLC in Seattle, WA.
+Ms. Ellis’s practice focuses on immigration, nationality and estate planning law.
+As outside counsel to a large and highly recognized religious organization, Lisa devotes a significant portion of her practice to religious worker and minister petitions.
+She started her immigration career as an Attorney Advisor for the Executive Office for Immigration Review.
+Ms. Ellis is a former member of AILA’s Washington Chapter Executive Committee and past chair of the AILA Board of Publications Committee.
 She is a graduate of Whitman College and University of Oregon School of Law, where she was an executive editor for The Oregon Law Review.
-Ms. Ellis’s practice focuses on employment-based, family-based, and global migration work.
-A former member of AILA’s Washington Chapter Executive Committee, Ms. Ellis is the chair of the AILA Board of Publications Committee.
 She is the author of Visa Solutions for International Students, Scholars, and Sponsors (Thomson Reuters/Aspatore 2012 Ed.).

 |AILA Member/International Associates||$129|